 Ardnacrusha Power Station Visitor Experience

-ESB is once again opening the gates of the historic Ardnacrusha Power Station to schools and the general public for a unique visitor experience into Ireland’s first national hydro-electric station in Co.
-Clare.
+ESB is once again opening the gates of the historic Ardnacrusha Power Station Visitor Experience.
+They are inviting school groups and the public to come and explore one of Ireland’s greatest engineering developments.

 Ardnacrusha Power Station Experience Tours

 Visitors are welcomed to the Ardnacrusha Experience at the newly refurbished visitors’ centre before going out on site to view the impressive headrace canal, locks and tailrace.
 Once inside the station, the living heritage of Shannon Scheme is brought to life through a series of animations which celebrate the history and impact of this iconic project.
 Visitors are given access to the very heart of the station with unique views of the turbine hall and a visit to the original control room.

 ESB is highlighting through its Brighter Future Strategy, the critical role electricity has played in enhancing Irish life since the construction of Ireland’s first power station at Ardnacrusha over 90 years ago and how ESB is leading the secure, affordable transition to a low-carbon energy future for Ireland.

 School Group Tours are available from May 29th to June 30th 2023 and are suitable for both primary and secondary level.

 On arrival, teachers and pupils will take time in the visitors’ centre where they will gain knowledge of how the famous Shannon Scheme came into being before going out on site to view the impressive headrace canal, locks and tailrace.

 Students are given access to the very heart of the station with views of the turbine hall and a visit to the original control room where they will also learn how ESB is leading the transition to a reliable, affordable, net zero energy future.

 The guided tours can accommodate groups of up to 30 people including accompanying adults, and runs for approximately 90 minutes.

 Public Tours are available from July 3rd to September 8th 2023.